Walk Through History. Experience Stories That Changed New Hampshire.

 Bus Tour Cost: $55

-The Black Heritage Trail of New Hampshire, in partnership with the Independence Museum and Exeter Historical Society, invited the public to join us for a moving, immersive journey through New Hampshire’s Black Revolutionary War history.
+Join the Black Heritage Trail of New Hampshire, in partnership with the Independence Museum and the Exeter Historical Society, for a moving, immersive exploration of New Hampshire’s Black Revolutionary War history.

-Our day begins on Pierce Island in Portsmouth with an opening ceremony and musket salute, grounding us in the revolutionary moment when ideas of liberty, freedom, and independence were articulated, but not yet extended at all.
-From there, participants will board a bus for a guided historical tour tracing the lives and legacies of Black New Hampshire patriots from Portsmouth, New Market, and Exeter.
+The morning begins in Portsmouth with an opening ceremony and a musket salute, grounding us in the revolutionary moment when ideas of liberty and independence were proclaimed—but not yet extended to all.
+From there, participants will board a guided bus tour that traces the lives and legacies of Black patriots, including Prince Whipple of Portsmouth, Wentworth Cheswell of Newmarket, and E. Jude Hall of Exeter.

 ** This tour is part of the 2026 Juneteenth Celebrations and is limited to 30 people. **